-EDCI 6860 Teacher Development and Professional Leadership in the Content Areas
+EDCI 6860 Teacher Development and Professional Leadership

 Prerequisite: EDCI 6755 or consent of the department.
 Survey if the literature on teacher development and teacher leadership.
 Special emphasis will be placed on the development of professional skills and collaborative processes necessary for mentoring teachers in various stages of teacher development.
 Such skills and processes help implement curriculum and acquire expertise in teaching content.